 What you'll unbox is a device that records sound, vision, motion, temperature, humidity, air quality and converts all of that into security and environmental alerts.
 It knows who's in your house and can start to talk to other devices about how they should act accordingly.
 Clever stuff.

-A candidate for smartwatch bargain of the year, the TicWatch 2 has convinced almost 10,000 backers on Kickstarter to pledge their money for the second generation Android smartwatch.
+A candidate for smartwatch bargain of 2016, the TicWatch 2 convinced almost 10, 000 backers on Kickstarter to pledge their money for the second generation Android smartwatch.

 Jam packed with features, it includes a 1.4-inch AMOLED screen with a 400 x 400 resolution, built-in GPS and a dual LED optical heart rate sensor.
 Running on the company's own Ticwear 4.0 operating system, it also introduces the ability to control the watch by swiping on the bezel.
-This is definitely one to keep an eye on.
+We found it to be an impressive all-rounder in our review though the fitness features are still being worked out.

 Sense is another connected self device with the sole purpose of helping you sleep better.
 The Pill part sits under your pillow analysing your sleep patterns while the main bedside unit matches that up with data on sound, light, air quality and temperature in your room.